 The key is to get as much data as you can from your main systems into your marketing automation platform.

-Thoughtfully approach your automation campaigns
+Thoughtfully approach your marketing automation campaigns

-There are so many ways and options for automation within your digital marketing.
+There are so many ways and options for marketing automation within your digital marketing.
 It can feel overwhelming to not only think of your first automation but to also ensure that you’re automating everything that can help you serve your customers and grow your business.

 First, keep it simple.
 Think about the life cycle of your leads.
 Then, as you’re considering that journey, look for opportunities where you can use data and context together to increase your conversion rate of those leads.